mattdesl/esmify/README.md

 budo index.js --live -- -p esmify
 ```

 The plugin ignores dynamic import expressions and skips files that don't include `import` / `export` expressions to maintain performance.
-It runs across your bundle (including `node_modules`) because it is intended to ease the pain of new modules being authored with ESM syntax.
+It runs across your bundle (including `node_modules`) as one of the goals is to support ESM syntax that is beginning to appear in the wild in many npm modules.

 ## Install